 When I returned to Lithuania, I decided to find a pair of Tannoy loudspeakers because I wanted to have the same sound.
-I searched everywhere but could not really find anything in Lithuania.
+I searched everywhere but could not find anything in Lithuania.
 I decided to ask some of my friends if they could help me.
 And, As luck would have it, a friend of a friend was getting married and wanted to sell his Tannoy Edinburgh’s to raise money for his wedding.

-I set everything, the best way I could.
+I set everything the best way I could.
 And, using the same CD from Dire straights that I heard in England.
 I had an amplifier made by Esoteric, which was the Esoteric I-03.
-Also, the CD/SACD player was again from Esoteric.
-Which, was the Esoteric X-03.
+Also, the CD/SACD player was again from Esoteric, which was the Esoteric X-03.

 Open Baffle is becoming popular in recent years.
 And, is always a good topic for discussion between audiophiles.
 Some, seem to love the idea and others hate it.
-Some of the open baffle systems are really works of art and seem very futuristic.
+Some of the open baffle systems are works of art and seem very futuristic.
 And, so, decided to build an Open Baffle system for myself.
 Just to see how good it could sound.

 Next, I had to assemble the pieces, and this was done just by simply screwing the four sections together.
 And, was interested to hear what it would sound like with drivers in place.
 As, this was a temporary measure, and if I liked what I heard, I would continue with glue.

 My next step was to fix the bass driver, the midrange driver and the tweeter securely to the baffle.
 Which, was done simply by screwing the three components directly on to the Baffle.
 Afterwards, I was able to fit the crossovers and the termination box.
 Which, was by screwing to the base of the Baffle with the correct size screws.
 Next, came the wiring and was able to use the same wiring as was in the original cabinets.
-But, had to be very careful not to cross any of the wires, because phase was important!
+But, had to be very careful not to cross any of the wires, because phase was critical!

 The first thing, I noticed was the air and space the music now presented.
 Gone was that boxy sound, and there was a very open and inviting sound.
 The bass was full, all the highs were in place, and there was a much more lively feel to everything.
-I was impressed and really excited to hear this transformation.
+I was impressed and excited to hear this transformation.
 The music also had a somewhat 3D effect to it.
 And, this I had not noticed before, with, the drivers in the original cabinets.
-So this was a real improvement in sound and I liked what I heard!
+So this was a real improvement in the sound, and I liked what I heard!

-If you have enjoyed ‘Tannoy which is best?’ please share with friends – thank you.
+If you have enjoyed ‘Tannoy, which is best?’ please share with friends – thank you.

 Perkune – Best Audiophile Cables Online